duneanalytics/spellbook/README.md

 ## Docs

 Spellbook has a lot of moving parts & specific design principles for contributing to Dune's interpretation layer of data.
-In order to prepare contributors to participate most efficiently, the [docs](docs/) directory contains a wide ranging set of topics to answer common questions & provide info on why the repo is setup as it is.
+In order to prepare contributors to participate most efficiently, the [docs](docs/) directory contains a wide-ranging set of topics to answer common questions & provide info on why the repo is setup as it is.
 Please read & refer to this section when developing in Spellbook and questions arise.
 The Dune team will also link back to these docs to answer questions often, to help grow awareness and keep communications clean.

 ## Sub-projects